Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-update-slot-settings.md

 ## Slot reconfiguration and access codes

-If a slot is protected by an access code, and you wish to reconfigure slot settings, you must provide that access code with ``UseCurrentAccessCode()`` during the ``UpdateSlot()`` operation.
+If a slot is protected by an access code and you wish to reconfigure slot settings, you must provide that access code with ``UseCurrentAccessCode()`` during the ``UpdateSlot()`` operation.
 Otherwise, the operation will fail and throw the following exception:

 ```System.InvalidOperationException has been thrown.
 YubiKey Operation Failed.
 [Warning, state of non-volatile memory is unchanged.]```